Embodiment and the Pearl

 Becoming the Pearl

 The first stage of pearl making is focusing on the shell.
 Just like the shell of an oyster we need a strong container to hold the difficult and sometimes painful process of becoming a true human being.
 Strengthening the shell’s resiliency allows us to contain the soft tissue of our feelings and increases the capacity to tolerate vulnerability.
 The body and our movements reveal the places that we are holding on too tightly and even those where we are too loose.
-Playing with the energies and forms of the elements- earth, water, fire, air and ether, allow us to expand our movement repertoire and recreate a protective, but permeable container.
+Playing with the sensations in the body and the breath allow us to expand our movement repertoire and recreate a protective, but permeable container.

 As the body expands and contracts to become more resilient, this provides greater safety for uncovering what is inside.
 Through the process of Authentic Movement the mover (with eyes closed) and witness learn to listen, attend, and come into relationship with the internal world of feelings, sensations, and images.
 Passion, aliveness, joy and expansion are discovered within the guise of desire or what attracts.
 Each desire contains at least a kernel of truth.